cgarbin/cgarbin.github.io/_posts/2021-03-18-fairness-a-reading-list.md

 In that case, read [21 fairness definitions and their politics (FAT* 2018)](https://fairmlbook.org/tutorial2.html).

-Narayanan is an engangingengaging speaker.
-He is also well-grounded in the subject, as one of the authors of the [fairml.org book (Fairness in Machine Learning)](https://fairmlbook.org/).
+Narayanan is an enganging speaker.
+He is also well-grounded in the subject, as one of the authors of the [fairmlbook.org book (Fairness in Machine Learning)](https://fairmlbook.org/).
 In one hour he covers the complexity of the topic and the state of the research on it (as of 2018, but the fundamentals of the problem are still the same).
 This is a good source to understand the complexity of the problem and why solutions are not easy (and sometimes contradictory).

 <!--more-->